g-eorge/network-conditioner/Readme.md

 ## Example
 ```
+# simulate a wifi network that is unstable on eth0
 sudo ./netcond start eth0 wifi-lossy

+# view some tc statistics
 sudo ./netcond stats

+# stop the simulation and clean up
 sudo ./netcond stop eth0
 ```

 ## Future enhancements

-- [ ] make ingress and egress traffic shaping separately configurable to simulate asymetric upload and download performance
+- [ ] make ingress and egress traffic shaping separately configurable to simulate asymetric upload and download

 ## References